phistep/wuki-chess/README.md

 			- control over center
 - cli
 	- --quiet: only print a move if there is one (by --move or by AI)
+	- cmd_show: when no arguments show all possible movable pieces for player
+	- check into prompt, checkmate support
 	- add color block to prompt
 	- box drawing https://en.wikipedia.org/wiki/Box-drawing_character
 	- parse match_file into own function (support full Algebraic Notation)